End of Life Care

 Simple activities such as sitting on the side of the bed, lifting one's arms to change clothes and having a short conversation become difficult when food intake is reduced.

-- Prioritize keeping the person at ease over the task.
+- Prioritize keeping the person at ease over completing the task.

 Most people begin to notice changes in their breathing as they get closer to the end of their lives.
-Air hunger is a term used to indicate shortness of breath.
-A terrified urge to breathe better is known as air hunger.
+Air hunger is a term used to indicate shortness of breath — a terrified urge to breathe better.
 The body is informing the heart and lungs that more oxygen is required, which can cause worry and anxiety.

 - Understand that this is a normal part of the dying process, and your loved one will be unconscious of the changes in breathing at this stage.